 “Good economic theory must give the people the chance to use their talents to build their own lives.
 We must get away from the traditional route where the rich will do the business and the poor will depend on private or public charity.”

-• The challenges and barriers that people in our Network encounter in starting their own businesses are significant.
-These barriers include the lack of availability of legal and business development support that is both reliable and geographically and linguistically accessible, and the lack of access to capital for people with limited income, credit history, and experience with the formal banking system.
+• The challenges and barriers that people in our Network encounter in starting their own businesses are significant and include: the lack of availability of legal and business development support that is both realizable and geographically and linguistically accessible, and lack of access to capital.

 IMPACT’s bi-monthly Local Economy Activator is a mixing space designed to connect grassroots entrepreneurs to a wider network of nonprofit/government resources and potential buyers; encourage individuals and institutions to shift their purchasing power towards community businesses; and ignite actions leading to program improvements, and policy and systems changes.

 Want to see a list of grassroots entrepreneurs offering a variety of goods and services?
 Click here.